BitGo/advanced-wallets/README.md

 npm run generate:openapi:masterExpress
 ```

-This will generate/update the `masterBitgoExpress.json` file with the latest API specification.
+This generates or updates the `masterBitgoExpress.json` file with the latest API specification.
 You can view this file with any OpenAPI viewer such as:

 - [Swagger Editor](https://editor.swagger.io/)
 - [Redoc](https://redocly.github.io/redoc/)